 Holly Cundiff, M Ed, LPCC-S, LCDC III

-Holly Cundiff has a Master of Education in Counseling from the Kent State University.
+Holly Cundiff, Forensic and Special Projects Coordinator for the Lorain County Board of Mental Health, has a Master of Education in Counseling from Kent State University.
 Holly has over 20 years working in the fields of community mental health, corrections and chemical dependency.
-She has worked in a variety of settings ranging from a jail setting, Community Mental Health agencies, hospitals, and a county mental health board.
+She has worked in a variety of settings ranging from jails, community mental health agencies, hospitals, and a county mental health board.
 She utilizes Cognitive behavioral therapies along with motivational and brief solution focused models.
 Her expertise lies in working with Severe Mentally Ill Adults and their families, couples counseling, chemical dependency counseling, and public speaking.
 Holly is a certified Mental Health First Aid facilitator in both Adult and Youth.

-Heather Distin has over 10 years of experience in the mental health field providing individual, group, and family therapy to children, adolescents, and their parents.
-Heather is a nationally certified Trauma Focused Cognitive Behavior Therapist and has special interest in advocating for trauma informed care across systems.
+Lorain County’s Intersystem Program Director, Heather Distin has over 10 years of experience in the mental health field providing individual, group, and family therapy to children, adolescents, and their parents.
+Heather is a nationally certified Trauma Focused Cognitive Behavior Therapist and has special interest in advocating for trauma-informed care across systems.
 Heather has presented on various mental health topics to diverse populations, including educators, juvenile court officials, and mental health clinicians.

 Kathleen Kern, Ph.D.

-Kathleen Kern, Ph.D. is a licensed clinical psychologist who serves as the Associate Director for The Lorain County Board of Mental Health.
+Kathleen Kern, Ph.D. is a licensed clinical psychologist who serves as the Executive Director for the Lorain County Board of Mental Health.
 Dr. Kern has over fifteen years of experience assessing and treating children and adolescents with a wide range of behavioral and mental health concerns.
 Her graduate research focused on evaluating and treating adolescents in residential placement.
 It was through this experience that she learned of the sometimes ignored contribution that trauma plays on the development and exacerbation of childhood mental health symptoms.
 In her study, which focused on the identification of ADHD symptoms in an at-risk population, Dr. Kern learned that the children in this unique sample who were identified with behavioral and learning disorders almost uniformly had a history of physical or sexual abuse.
 Dr. Kern first applied this knowledge to the treatment of youth who had been dually diagnosed with substance abuse and mental health disorders in Connecticut.
-Subsequently, she accepted a position as Clinical Director of residential treatment program in New York, where she trained clinicians and staff persons on the diagnostic issues that face children with a history of abuse and neglect.
+Subsequently, she accepted a position as Clinical Director of residential treatment program in New York, where she trained clinicians and staff on the diagnostic issues that face children with a history of abuse and neglect.
 In May of 2005, Dr. Kern moved to Ohio to begin a Child and Adolescent Clinical Services Program at the Nord Center in Lorain County.
-She joined the staff of the Board as the Child and Adolescent Services Director in 2007 and was appointed Associate Director of the Board in 2013.
+She joined the staff of the Board as the Child and Adolescent Services Director in 2007, was appointed Associate Director of the Board in 2013, and Executive Director in 2017.

 Ph.D.
 Magna Cum Laude, The University of Toledo, Toledo, OH